LiorKogan/V1/README.md

 ![V1](Pictures/Q008-2.png)

-_**Q11:** Any current member of the Masons Guild who on or after January 1, 1011, befriended someone who had left the Saddlers guild or the Blacksmiths guild in June 1010 or later_
+_**Q11:** Any current member of the Masons Guild who, on or after January 1, 1011, befriended someone who had left the Saddlers guild or the Blacksmiths guild in June 1010 or later_

 ![V1](Pictures/Q011.png)